 Research Highlights

-The Offshore Wind Energy Collaborative members are involved in a variety of research projects.
+The Rutgers Offshore Wind Energy Collaborative members are involved in a variety of research projects.
 Below is a listing of recent publications and presentations as well as the physical assets that are currently being used for offshore wind energy research.

 -